Chart Color Schemes

 Sunnybank Hills's population is slightly younger than the national pattern

 Sunnybank Hills has a median age of 37 years, nearly matching Greater Brisbane's average of 36 and close to Australia's median of 38.
 Compared to Greater Brisbane, Sunnybank Hills has a higher percentage of residents aged 65-74 (9.8%) but fewer residents aged 45-54 (10.9%).
-Between the 2021 Census and now, the 15-24 age group has increased from 11.9% to 13.3%, while the 0-4 cohort has declined from 5.8% to 4.9%.
-By 2041, demographic modeling suggests Sunnybank Hills' age profile will change significantly.
+Between the 2021 Census and the present, the 15-24 age group has increased from 11.9% to 13.3%, while the 0-4 cohort has decreased from 5.8% to 4.9%.
+By 2041, demographic modeling suggests Sunnybank Hills' age profile will significantly change.
 The 75-84 cohort is projected to grow by 61%, adding 735 residents to reach 1,947.
-Residents aged 65 and above are expected to drive 65% of population growth.
-Conversely, the 0-4 and 5-14 cohorts are anticipated to experience population declines.
+Residents aged 65 and above will drive 65% of population growth, indicating demographic aging trends.
+Conversely, the 0-4 and 5-14 cohorts are expected to experience population declines.